containers/buildah/docs/buildah-push.md

 This example extracts the imageID image and puts it into the registry on the localhost using credentials and certificates for authentication.
  `# buildah push --cert-dir ~/auth --tls-verify=true --creds=username:password imageID docker://localhost:5000/my-imageID`

+This example pushes all the tagged alpine images to the quay.io registry.
+ `# buildah push --all-tags alpine docker://quay.io/myrepo/alpine`

 ## Files